exercism/website-copy/tracks/haskell/exercises/nucleotide-count/mentoring.md

 ```

 This solution uses monadic error handling via `foldM`.

-Because nucleotides with a count of zero must occur in the result, the
-initial map is populated with zeroes.

 The conversion happens with a combination of the guard `isNucleotide`, the
 additional `Read` instance, and the partial (unsafe) `read [c]`.